theonekingboo/DavinciResolve-training/README.md

 # DavinciResolve-linux-training
-A repository to help Davinci resolve linux users on the official Davinci resolve training videos!
+This repository was made to help Davinci resolve linux users!